ibm-cloud-docs/log-analysis/adoption.md

 You can choose to be notified by using a presence alert that is triggered when more log lines than expected are present.

-**Define a presence alert to be notified of exceptional situations in your applications and services that require inmediate attention.**
+**Define a presence alert to be notified of exceptional situations in your applications and services that require immediate attention.**
 {: tip}

 You can configure multiple notification channels.
 Valid channels are: `email`, `Slack`, `PagerDuty`, `Webhook`